AVBIT/retracker_local/readme.md

 Retracker - BitTorrent technology to optimize the exchange (bittorrent) traffic inside the local network.
-Retracker allows a direct connection by protocol bittorrent between subscribers of the same operator (or several operators have an agreement on the exchange of local traffic).
+Retracker allows a direct connection by protocol bittorrent between subscribers of the same internet service provider (or several ISP have an agreement on the exchange of local traffic).

 USAGE:
 1) Create MySQL database (sql/schema.sql);